dProgrammingUniversity/metaplex-core-nft-asset-example/README.md

-# Metaplex Core NFT Asset Example
+# Metaplex Core NFT Asset Minter Example
 An example repo for how to mint Solana NFT assets using Metaplex Core NFT Standard.

 ## Guide